KatrinaWalker/Nonprofit_Dashboard/README.md

 ### Implementation

-To develop the LASSO regression, we first have identified 80 relevant variables in terms of total revenue.
-Then we have carried out a LASSO regression using the `glmnet` package with the objective to narrow down the number of variables with a significant marginal contribution to revenue.
+To develop the LASSO regression, we first have identified 80 relevant variables with respect to total revenue.
+Then we carried out a LASSO regression using the `glmnet` package with the objective to select variables with a significant marginal contribution to revenue.

 ### Required packages